-more my nephue? all that my lands messuag tenement and heredites
+more my nephie all that my landes messuages tennementes and herediter-

-ments whatsoever that I have in the countie of South lyinge in the p[ar]ish
+mentes whatsoev[e]r that I have in the Countie of South lyinge in the p[ar]ish

-of Estborne in the tything of Ambershame now in the occupacion
+of Estborne in the tything of Ambershame nowe in the occupacion

-of William Wickmore or his assignes to have and to hold unto the said
+( [marginal initial] GO Osborne) of Williame Wickmore or his assignes To have and to hold vnto the said

-John More his heyres and assignes forever Item also I giue and bequeath
+John More his heyres and assignes forev[er] Item also I give and bequeth

-unto the said John More all those my lands and tenements whatsoever
+vnto the said John More all those my landes and tennementes whatsoev[er]

-I have w[i]t[h]in the p[ar]ish of Farnest in the countie of Sussex
+I have w[i]t[h]in the p[ar]ish of Farnest in the Countie of Sussex

-contayning by estymaccion fortie acres be it more orles w[i]th the appurtances
+contayning by estymacion fortie acres be it more orles w[i]th theappurtenances

-whatsoever now in the tenure holding and occupacion of William Shorter
+whatsoev[er] nowe in the tenure holding and occupacion of Williame Shorter

-or his assignes To have and to hold unto the said John More, his heyres
+& his assignes To have and to hold vnto the said John More, his heyres

-& assignes forever Item I giue and bequeath moore unto the said John
+& assignes forev[er] Item I give and bequeth moore vnto the said John

-More, all that my tenement w[i]t[h] twentie acres of land be it more
+More, all that my Tennement w[i]t[h] twentie acres of land be it moore

-orles to the same belonging w[i]t[h] the appurtances whatsoever sett lying and
+orles to the same belonging w[i]t[h] their appurtenances whatsoev[er] sett lying and

-being in the p[ar]ish of Heshott in the countie of Sussex and now
+being in the p[ar]ish of Heshott in the countie of Sussex and nowe

-in the tenure and holding of the fore saide William Shorter
+in the tenure and holding of the fore saide Williame Shorter

-or his assignes to have and hold unto the said John More
+or his assignes To have and to hold vnto the said John More

-his heyres and assignes forever Item I giue and bequeth yet more
+his heyres and assignes forev[er] Item I give and bequeth yet more

-unto the said John More all that my messuag or tenement w[i]th a garden
+vnto the said John More all that my messuag or tennement w[i]th a Gardon

-thereunto belonging w[i]th appurtances whatsoever wherin one Thomas
+therevnto belonging w[i]th therappurtenances whatsoev[er] wherin one Thomas

-Knight now dwelleth sett lying and being in the p[a]rish of Farnhamme in a streat
+Knight nowe dwelleth sett lying and being in the p[a]rishe of Farnehame in a streat

-there called downing streat Item I giue and bequethe also to the said
+ther called downing streat Item I give and bequeth also to the said

-John More all those my two tenements w[i]th the orchard and gardens
+John More all those my two tennementes w[i]th the Orchard and Gardons

-to them belonging sett lying and being in the p[a]rish of Farnhamme
+to them belonging sett lying and being in the p[a]rishe of Farnehame

-in the countie of Surrey the one of them in the tenure holding and
+in the Countie of Surrey the one of them in the tenure holdinge &

 occupacion of one John Hewitt and other in the tenure holding and

-occupacion of one William Sewell Item I giue and also bequeth
+occupacion of one William Sevell Item I give and also bequeth

-yet further unto the said John More all that my close containing
+( [marginal initial] GO Osborne) yet further unto the said John More all that my Close contayning

-estymaccion to acres be it moore orles sett lying and being in
+by estymacion to acres be it moore orles sett lying and being in

-p[a]rish of Farnhamme in the countie of Surrey abutting on the
+p[a]rish of Farnehame in the Countie of Surrey abutting on the

-South on the Queen’s Ma[jes]t[i]e[s] highe waie that leadeth from the
+South on the Quen’s Ma[jes]t[i]es highe waie that leadeth from the

-towne of Farnhamme to Alton.
-The land of Edward Quinby
+Towne of Farnehame to Alton.
+The land of Edwarde Quynby

-gentilman on the east a lane called Cobgatte lane on the north
+gentilma[n] on the east a lane called Cobgatte lane on the north

 And the land of Roburt Mannery on the west.
-To have and to holde
+To haue and to holde

-all and singular the fore saide messuag and lands unto the said John
+all and singuler the fore saide messuages and landes vnto the said John

-More his heyres and assignes forever Item I giue and bequeth unto
+More his heyres and assignes forev[er] Item I give and bequeth vnto

-Joanne Beading the wife of Symon Beading the some of
+Joanne Beading the wiffe of Symon Beading the some of

-three pounds current moneyItem I giue and bequeth unto Symon Beading my best gounde
+three poundes corraunt money ^Item I giue and bequeth unto Symon Beading my best gounde^ Item I giue and bequeth vnto Joanne

-Beading, the daughter of Symon Beading, the some of three pounds current money Item I giue and bequeth unto Dorrytie Beading
+Beading, the doughter of Symon Beading, the some of three pounds

+corraunnte money Item I giue and bequeth vnto Dorrytie Beading

-the some of fortie shillings current money Item I giue and bequeth
+the some of Fortie shillinges corraunt money Item I give and bequeth

-unto John Beading the sonne of Symon Beading, the some of fortie
+unto John Beading the sonne of Symon Beading, the some of Fortie

-shillings current money. all w[hi]ch to be paide unto them, and either of
+shillinges corraunt money. all w[hi]ch to be paide vnto them, and either of

-them w[i]t[h]in one quarter of ayeare after my desease Item I giue and bequeth
+them w[i]t[h]in one quarter of ayere after my desease Item I give and bequeth